wolfvictorOSI/Edge-Data-Store-Docs/V1/Health/Health.md

 ### Storage health

-The Storage Health static type includes the following properties, which are logged in a stream with the id {machinename}.Storage.
+The Storage Health static type includes the following properties, which are logged in a stream with the ID {machinename}.Storage.
 The stream is linked to root AF element (Storage).

 | Type         | Property | Description      |
 |--------------|----------|------------------|